temp11121314/CODTECH-Task-1/README.md

 - Generate token and maven for run analysis![Screenshot 2024-07-21 110913](https://github.com/user-attachments/assets/633da65a-5cdf-4808-adb1-b557a1117ead)
 - then copy the command for running code review
 ### Jenkins
-- To open Jenkins server, go to 52.66.25.109:8080.
-To get password, Use cat /var/lib/jenkins/secrets/initialAdminPassword will get the password and install suggested plugin
+- To open Jenkins server, go to `52.66.25.109:8080`.
+To get password, Use `cat /var/lib/jenkins/secrets/initialAdminPassword` will get the password and install suggested plugin
  ![Screenshot 2024-07-21 102432](https://github.com/user-attachments/assets/a8a9ac55-8fa9-4e2b-b09b-1b4cef0d9bc6)
 - And create Admin by giving you own data then jenkins server is started
  ![Screenshot 2024-07-21 104649](https://github.com/user-attachments/assets/5fa7a8ab-5585-4d6d-bfa9-77476193c637)